CyberKrishna007/instahackx007/README.md

 ## Usage

-After installation, you can run Insta-Cypher using the following command:
+After installation, you can run InstaHackx007 using the following command:
 ```
 ./insta.sh
 ```